Vichenchov/Alerts-Data-Project/README.md

 - Express
 - MongoDB

-App Architecture:
+**App Architecture: **
 ![image](https://github.com/Vichenchov/ReactAlerts/assets/63870370/951d6e5f-a35b-4ef2-abe8-dfeef22e459a)

-- Server Side - A Service that handles the communication between the Client and the DB
+- Server Side - A service responsible for handling communication between the client and the database.
-- API Gateway - A Service that communicates between DB and the Pikud Haoref API, which is listening for the Misselse data in real time
+- API Gateway - A service facilitating communication between the database and the Pikud Haoref API, which provides real-time missile alert data.

-**Obsticals I've faced:**
-- I don't have access to the DB that stores all the data about the alerts so I had to create the data source by myself:
-    - I remember that I had all the data in the 'Red Alert' Telegram group so I managed to export all the data from there.
-The problem is that it wasn't formatted well so I've built an algorithm that converts the        data from the Telegram group and suits the needs of my app.
-(I added the algorithm to this repo in a separate file).
-      It also helped me to use data from the first day of the war and not rely only on new data.
-    - I've built the API gateway in a way that I can listen to real-time alerts from the Pikud Haoref API and store them in a DB.
-    - Now I managed to have 'history data' from the first day of the war and listen to new alerts in real-time.
-- Another problem was listening to the alerts from the Pikud API and storing them in my DB.
-They require you to have your server that making the API calls located in Israel:
-  - I remember that Google Cloud has servers in Israel so I deploy the service on a VN in Israel Region.
+**Challenges Faced**
+Throughout the development process, several obstacles were encountered:

+_Data Source Creation_: Due to limited access to the official database storing alert data, an algorithm was developed to parse and format data sourced from the 'Red Alert' Telegram group.
+_Real-time Alert Integration_: The Pikud Haoref API required server calls to be made from within Israel.
+Overcoming this hurdle involved deploying the service on a Virtual Machine in the Israel region of Google Cloud.

 Link to the website: